Business

 Want to know more about your journey from Brussels to Bruges (Brugge)?
 We've compiled some of the most frequently asked questions by our customers to help you plan your journey.

-How long does the train from Brussels to Bruges (Brugge) take?
+How long does it take to get from Brussels to Bruges (Brugge) by train?

-How much does the train from Brussels to Bruges (Brugge) cost?
+How much is the train ticket from Brussels to Bruges (Brugge)?

 The perfect day trip by train from Brussels to Bruges!